bryanyoo5433/franklin-ai-box/README.md

 # Franklin AI Box User Manual

 Welcome to the Franklin AI Box User Manual.
-This guide will help you set up and run the AI Box using the YOLOv8 model on a Qualcomm NPU.
+This guide will help you set up and run on-device on the Franklin AI Box using.
+This repository contains code for

+1. Object Detection - YOLOv8 Quantized
+2. Image Segmentation - FFNet 40s Quantized

 ## Table of Contents
 1. [Introduction](#introduction)